silversub/terraform/provider/internet-services-resources.md

 CRN is a 120 digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`

 Group ID is a 32 digit character string of the form: `57d96f0da6ed76251b475971b097205c`.
 The ID of an existing WAF rule group is not available in the UI.
-It can be retrieved programatically from the CIS API or the CLI by using the CIS command to list the defined WAF Groups `ibmcloud cis waf-groups <domain_id> <waf_package_id>`.
+It can be retrieved programmatically from the CIS API or the CLI by using the CIS command to list the defined WAF Groups `ibmcloud cis waf-groups <domain_id> <waf_package_id>`.

 **Syntax**